Divorce Financial Settlement – What Is It and Who Gets What?

 When negotiations are difficult, you and your ex-spouse have a complicated financial situation or your ex-partner refuses to even discuss finances, you may consider applying to the court to get a financial settlement.

-In certain circumstances, you may be better off applying to the court to make a financial settlement, for example;
+In certain circumstances, you may be better off applying to the court to make a financial agreement, for example;

 In a nutshell, if both parties can’t reach an agreement, they need to go to court and have a judge issue them with a financial order.